 OpinionEditorial Don’t miss New York’s chance to help pick the president A Team Bernie NY headquarters.
 Photo Credit: Jamie Reysen By The Editorial Board Updated April 18, 2016 6:49 PM Print Share fbShare Tweet Email Tuesday’s the day — presidential primary day in New York.
 We haven’t had one like this in a long time.
 Hope you’ve enjoyed the ride.
 For starters, both party’s races matter.
 And both have a strong local flavor.
 Native son Donald Trump is the Republican front-runner, while Hillary Clinton, a transplanted New Yorker, leads Brooklyn-born Bernie Sanders in the Democratic contest.
 The contenders, including Republicans Ted Cruz and John Kasich, have crisscrossed the city for the past two weeks.
 Now it’s your turn to take control.
 Vote.
 In 2008, the last time there was no incumbent president running, the Clinton-Barack Obama slugfest produced a 15 percent turnout of eligible voters in the state.
 That was a record, a sad indictment of New York’s historic lack of participation.
 The GOP turnout was an abysmal 5.5 percent.
 Voters are energized We have to do better, and indications are that we will.
 Trump and Sanders, in particular, have energized lots of voters, old and new, across the country and in New York.
 But we cannot have a repeat of what happened in other states with record turnout, where some residents stuck in long lines were unable to vote.
 The city’s Board of Elections must be ready.
 That’s especially true in the Lower Manhattan State Assembly district represented by former Speaker Sheldon Silver until his recent conviction on corruption charges.
 Democrat Alice Cancel, Working Families Party candidate Yuh-Line Niou, Republican Lester Chang, and Green Party candidate Dennis Levy are running in a special election in which any registered voter in the 65th District can cast a ballot.
 But it’s a separate ballot from the presidential one.
 And the presidential primary ballot can be cast only by registered Democrats and Republicans.
 Anyone else is out of luck.
 Fix voting laws that will sideline many Tuesday Confused?
 Frustrated?
 You’re not alone.
 New York’s election laws are deliberately byzantine and hopelessly outdated.
 The State Legislature must fix them before its session ends in June.
 For starters, registering to vote is too difficult and leaves too many on the sidelines.
 Anyone wanting to change party affiliations or switch from unaffiliated status to cast a primary ballot Tuesday had to do so by Oct.
 9 of last year.
 That’s how the major parties cling to power, and it’s way too early.
 Even though other states offer same-day registration, new voters in New York had to register by March 25.
 It’s a recipe for chaos in a major primary.
 Many would-be voters likely will be told they cannot participate.
 Anticipating problems, Attorney General Eric T. Schneiderman and U.S. attorneys Preet Bharara and Robert Capers are opening hot lines Tuesday to handle complaints.
 That’s wise.
 New York’s election difficulties don’t end there.
 Unlike in many states with early voting, you can only vote in person Tuesday in New York; starting the weekend before would accommodate people with full work schedules.
 And New York has three different primary dates this year for different races and levels of government.
 That’s unnecessarily confounding.
 It’s time to simplify.
 If you are eligible to cast a ballot Tuesday, do it.
 But voting must be easier.
 New York must cast a wider net so as many residents as possible can exercise one of the birthrights of our democracy.
-By The Editorial Board Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By The Editorial Board Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.